doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about linear regression.
 Started with univariate linear regression.
 Read about model representation, cost function and how to use Gradient descent algorithm on the cost function.
 **Thoughts:** Taking baby steps towards the goal!

+# 100 Days Of Code - Log

+### Day 27: June 21, 2020

+**Today's Progress**:  Tried a problem on hypothesis testing today.
+Had to use scipy and pandas for it.
+Took a long time to clean the raw data for testing.
+Debugging the codes wasn't easy either😅.
+Learned many new things.
+**Thoughts:** Just another productive day